papaga3/AppDev2017/README.md

 ....3.
 Run command "./sound.a" to run the project. you will see the columns which display the recorded sound.
 ....4.
-To delete excution file, to command "make clean"
+To delete excution file, to command "make clean" ....5.
+The recorded data is also sent to school server for storage.

 3. File manifest
 The list of file in the project